AMDatIMDEA/Pellet_sorter/README.md

 # Pellet Sorter
 CAD and Arduino/Python code files for the pellet sorter/collector robot

+A tutorial for using the code is available as a [Notebook](Pellet_sorter/Code/Python/Pellet_sorter_py/Example_using_pellet_sorter.ipynb)

-⚠ All parts are designed to be printed according to the specified [Cura settings](Resources/Ultimaker_S5_Cura_Config.curaprofile).
+⚠ All parts are designed to be printed, if possible, according to the specified [Cura settings](Resources/Ultimaker_S5_Cura_Config.curaprofile).
 These include:
 - Horizontal Expansion: -0.1 mm
 - Initial Layer Horizontal Expansion: -0.16 mm